dmytri/cabinet/README.md

 **What is a BDA Cabinet?**

-A BDA Cabinet (trick.ca/binet) is an orchestrated automation environment, managed by Tilt.
-It uses Behaviour-Driven techniques to express provisioning, validation, and potentially monitoring as Gherkin-defined behaviours.
-This creates a self-describing and self-testing system built with executable scenarios.
+A BDA Cabinet (trick.ca/binet) is an orchestrated automation environment, managed by Tilt, that runs declarative test and provisioning scenarios using Behaviour-Driven techniques.
+It expresses provisioning, validation, and monitoring as Gherkin-defined behaviours, creating a self-describing and self-testing system.

-Phases (like provisioning, testing, monitoring) are ordered explicitly in `CABINET.yml`.
+Standard phases, ordered explicitly in `CABINET.yml`, typically include:
+- **cabinet:** Verifies the environment (e.g., tools, connectivity).
+Read-only.
+- **bda:** Provisions the system using executable scenarios. **Mutable (causes side effects).**
+- **atdd:** Validates system features and behaviour against acceptance criteria.
+Read-only.
+- **bdm:** Monitors system behaviour continuously (synthetic checks).
+Read-only.

 ---